troymessina/PhysicsArtOfModeling/02ModelAndExperiment.md

 :::

 ## Base dimensions and their SI units
-In order to facilitate communication of scientific information, the International System of units (SI for the french, Syst\`eme International d'unit\'es) was developed.
+In order to facilitate communication of scientific information, the International System of units (SI for the french, Système International d'unités) was developed.
 This allows us to use a well-defined convention for which units to use when describing quantities.
 For example, the SI unit for the dimension of length is the meter and the SI unit for the dimension of time is the second.

 In order to simplify the SI unit system, a fundamental (base) set of dimensions was chosen and the SI units were defined for those dimensions.
-Any other dimension can always be re-expressed in terms of the base dimensions shown in Table \ref{tab:modelandexperiment:SIunits} and its units in terms of the corresponding combination of the base SI units.
+Any other dimension can always be re-expressed in terms of the base dimensions shown in Table [](#tab:modelandexperiment:SIunits) and its units in terms of the corresponding combination of the base SI units.

 ```{table} Base dimensions and their SI units with abbreviations.
 :label: tab:modelandexperiment:SIunits